jhpyle/docassemble/_docs/logic.md

 it will find that it does not know the definition of `pears`, so it will ask a question to gather it.

-The following subsections explain in detail the `mandatory` directive and other directives that control interview flow.
+The following subsections explain in detail the `mandatory` specifier and other specifiers that control interview flow.

 Before you move on, however, there are two important things to know about how **docassemble** satisfies prerequisites.